cs3org/OCM-API/IETF-OCM.md

 A `Content-Digest` header value carrying multiple algorithms MUST have every recognised digest match the body; a single match alongside a recognised mismatch MUST be treated as an integrity failure.

+Verifiers MUST reject a signature if the JWK identified by `keyid` does not carry an acceptable `alg` value (see
+[Keys and Algorithms](#keys-and-algorithms)), or if an `alg` signature parameter is present and does not correspond to the algorithm derived from that JWK.

 Verifiers MUST identify the OCM signature by its `tag="ocm"` parameter, examining the parameters of each member of the